 Our accounting policies and methods are fundamental to how we record and report our financial condition and results of operations.
 Our management must exercise judgment in applying many of these accounting policies and methods so that these policies and methods comply with GAAP and reflect management's judgment of the most appropriate manner to report our financial condition and results of operations.
 The recent market price volatility resulting from increased credit risk has raised issues of how to measure the fair value of mortgage-related assets in a volatile market.
 Due to the complexity of many of our accounting policies, our accounting methods relating to these policies involve substantial use of models.
 Models are inherently imperfect predictors of actual results because they are based on assumptions, including assumptions about future events.
-Our models may not include assumptions that reflect very positive or very negative market conditions and, accordingly, our actual results could differ significantly from those generated by our models.
-As a result, the estimates that we use to prepare our financial statements, as well as our estimates of our future results of operations, may be inaccurate, potentially significantly.
+Our models may not include assumptions that reflect very positive or very negative market conditions and, accordingly, our actual results of operations, may be inaccurate, potentially significantly.